AnsaldoBreda P2550: Construction

 Bodyshells for the cars were built in Pistoia, Italy, with final assembly in Pittsburg, California.
 The first vehicles were delivered to Metro in 2005 and were first tested on the Blue Line before becoming exclusive to the Gold Line.
 Trains first entered service in May 2008, significantly behind the contracted schedule.
 By 2009, delivery of trains was around three years behind schedule, and Metro alleged that trains were at least 5000 lb overweight.
 AnsaldoBreda offered to supply Metro with 50 additional trains at a cost of $300 million, with an additional 2 trains as compensation for delivery delays.

 Metro decided not to exercise their options to purchase additional P2550 vehicles from AnsaldoBreda, and ordered 235 Kinki-Sharyo P3010 vehicles in 2012.
 Following the difficulties of the P2550 procurement process, LACMTA revised its quality control procedures for new rolling stock, and began using best value procurement for future contracts.

 Service history

 Kinki Sharyo is refurbishing the fleet at their Palmdale, California facility, beginning in 2023 with Car 721.
 Components to be upgraded include doors, safety systems, trucks, and climate control systems.
+The first of the refurbished units began revenue service in April 2026.

 From the beginning of Spring 2023, the P2550 became available to the original A Line (Los Angeles—Long Beach) outside of the former L Line as a result of the completed rail construction and later opening of the Regional Connector.